ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Mona Lisa Underground Rare Anomaly if using Paradox and you pick Shuttle Hubs, it doesn't give Jumper Hubs.
 Unpassable underground rocks stuck in path (not cave-in rubble, but small rocks you can't select).
 Water Reclamation Spire and B&B upgrade tech caused issues.

+Strings (mispeelings or not good grammer):
+8390

+Actual strings not included as there could be spoilers, so only ids (mostly useful for me).
+Additions are welcome in any language.
 ```

 **Mod bug fixes**: